 Data Science is where we come up with meaningful insights using the data.
 Now, as a Data Scientist, you may be required to use various tools to reach the destination, and Machine and Deep Learning is one of them.
 The focus now becomes on finding problems and attaining solutions.
 A Data Scientist may even ask an ML expert and a Deep Learning expert to provide certain results.
 Still, it will be the task of the Data Scientist to use those results in a meaningful way, though a Data Scientist is expected to know how to use Machine and Deep Learning algorithms to a good extent.

 Data Science, Machine Learning, and Deep Learning AI are undoubtedly hot topics of today.
 Still, it is important to understand the key difference between them as knowing the difference will allow you to choose a suitable Data Science learning path and goals ahead.

-The above-mentioned difference barely scratches the surface; still, they are enough to give you a sense of differentiation between them and some clarity.
-This will allow you to effectively move ahead if you wish to learn Applied AI and Machine Learning.
+The above-mentioned difference barely scratches the surface; still, they are enough to give you a sense of differentiation between Machine Learning vs Deep learning and some clarity.

 You may also like to read:

 2. Data Science Tutorial for Beginners – Definition, Components, and More

 3. What Is the Future of Data Science and Artificial Intelligence?